• Skip to content

 What is video-modelling used for?

-Video-modelling is used to help autistic children learn new skills like social, communication, play and daily living skills.
+Video-modelling is used to help autistic children learn many new skills like communication skills, play skills and daily living skills.
 It’s also used to help children change their behaviour.
-For example, it can be used to reduce challenging behaviour like aggression and tantrums.
+For example, it might help children learn to get the teacher’s attention by putting their hand up in class.

 Where does video-modelling come from?